JithinKS97/consensus-lab/README.md

 # Conensus lab

-A project to visualize consensus algorithms
+A project to visualize consensus algorithms.